Prashant-Rana42/e-Tracker/README.md

 # e-Tracker
 Developed a JavaFX-based inventory tracker and billing system using NetBeans.
 Designed a user-friendly interface for managing stock, tracking inventory, and generating bills.
-Implemented features like adding, updating, and removing items with efficient data handling.
+Implemented features like adding, updating, and removing items with efficient data handling.Just Extract and Run the Executable.
 Overview
 The Billing System is a Java-based application designed to streamline billing operations.
 It features a user-friendly interface built using JavaFX and ensures efficient transaction management.